jhipster/generator-jhipster-nodejs/ROADMAP.md

 > Let it free to give advices or tips!

-## Feature one
+## Feature one - DONE
 The blueprint must add nodejs framework only if you choose a **monolithic application** (and after baseName question).
-So only in this case there will be a question to choose the language framework (java or nodejs).
+So only in this case there will the custom questions.

-> If you choose nodejs language there will be the blueprint custom questions.
-In the other all case (**not monolitich application or java language** choosing, the generator is retrocompatible with the standard jhipster questions and generation)
+> In the other all case (**not monolitich application** choosing, the generator run an error and stop the prompting)

-## Feature two
+## Feature two - DONE
 When you choose monolitich application and nodejs framework, the generator will ask:

-* A question for the package manager type (npm or yarn)
+* A question for the server package manager type (npm or yarn)
+* A question for the base name node app
 * A question for the jhipster client framework (angular or react)
-* A question for the server port
+* A question for the server port for NestJS node app

 So, the generation for now must still follow the jhipster standard with these default values for the other features: